Read our 2018 Report Card for Fortenberry.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Fortenberry is shown as a purple triangle. (analysis methodology)
+Fortenberry is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Jeff Fortenberry sits on the following committees:

 House Committee on Appropriations

 - Ranking Member, Subcommittee on Agriculture, Rural Development, Food and Drug Administration, and Related Agencies

 - Member, Subcommittee on State, Foreign Operations, and Related Programs

 Fortenberry was the primary sponsor of 4 bills that were enacted:

 - H.R.
 893 (114th): Boys Town Centennial Commemorative Coin Act